American Indian languages

 porcupine hair, not their sharp quills!)

-Miami men and women both painted their faces for different occasions, and also
+Miami men and women both painted their faces for different occasions, and also used

-tattooed themselves with more permanent designs.
+tattooing for more permanent designs.

 Today, some Miami people still have a traditional headband or moccasins, but they wear modern clothes like jeans instead